-These distributions determine the position and the slopes of the demand and supply curves in the price-to-rent and homeownership space.
-In both economies, I calibrate the scale parameters as well as the landlord location parameter to Greenwald and Guren (2019).
-However, I calibrate internally the borrower location parameter $\mu{\omega,b}$ to match the HoRs among "borrowers" from the HFCS (20% in the EA, 29.6% in ES).
-Given that the savers are homeowners in the model, this procedure provides the correct country-level HoR (61% in the EA, 80% in ES).
+are homeowners in the model, this procedure provides the correct country-level HoR (61% in the EA, 80% in ES).
 As argued earlier on, I interpret differences in the average owning utility $\mu{\omega,b}$ between the EA and ES as reflecting the quality of the rental market and ownership subsidies. $\mu{\omega,b}$ is a key parameter in the paper and I vary it to study the role of the HoR in the monetary transmission mechanism.

 Housing and mortgages.
 I calibrate the ARM share in each country $(1-\alpha)$ and $(1-\alpha^)$ from the HFCS.
-This leads to a share of 53% in the EA, and a share of 90% in ES.
-This is the second main parameter of the model which I vary throughout the paper to analyze its effects on the monetary transmission mechanism as well as to study different forms of banking unions.
+This leads to a share of 47% in the EA, and a share of 90% in ES.
+This is the second main parameter of the model which I vary throughout the paper to analyze its effects on the monetary transmission mechanism as well as to study different forms of mortgage market arrangements.
 Turning to the maximum LTV ratio parameters θ{LTV} and θ^{LTV} , I find no quantitatively important differences across euro area countries in the HFCS data.
 Indeed, Figure A.3 in Appendix A.2 shows that the median LTV ratio has been very similar across euro area countries and very stable over time at around 85%.
 For this reason, I assign that value to both the Home and Foreign economies and decide therefore to not generate cross-country differences in this way.

-Next, I internally calibrate the total housing stock in the EA (H^) to normalize the real house price to one.
+Next, I internally calibrate the total housing stock in the EA (\bar{H}^) to normalize the real house price to one.
 I assign that same value to the total housing stock parameter in ES (\bar{H}) .
 I calibrate the refinancing rate $(\rho^ \text{ and } \rho)$ and the mortgage amortization rate $(\nu^ \text{ and } \nu)$ to the levels calibrated for the US by Greenwald (2018).
 I set the income tax rate to the value computed by Christoffel, Coenen, and Warne (2008) for the EA, and I assume it to be the same in ES.